Keyboard shortcuts

 API Conventions

-wideningMulis multiplication that takes two 64-bit integers and return a single 128-bit integer (althouth represented as a pair of 64-bit integers). - Operations that return a carry or borrow flag are called carrying and borrowing, e.g.
+4. Operations the return a wider type that the input type are called widening.
+For example wideningMul is multiplication that takes two 64-bit integers and return a single 128-bit integer (althouth represented as a pair of 64-bit integers).

 Tests